wilsonism/geo509/syllabus.md

 ### Site analysis.

 To jump-start the studio, students will complete an initial site analysis of the study area using GIS, to include primary and secondary spatial data.
-Analysis should highlight and prioritize more formal lines of inquiry that will be pursued throughout the semester, with an identification of potential community partners that should be engaged during the studio.
+Analysis should highlight and prioritize more formal lines of inquiry that will be pursued throughout the semester, with an identification of potential community partners that could be engaged during the studio.
 Students are encouraged to use QGIS and/or ArcGIS.

 ### Technology demonstration.

 During the first few weeks of the semester, student pairs will sign-up for, prepare, and lead a technology demonstration during, or immediately following, the completion of their site analyses.
 In preparation, students will review the assigned technology and prepare a 10-minute overview and demonstration during studio.
 A typed, one page (single-spaced) review should answer the following questions (1 per student pair): (1) What are the specific system requirements for this technology?
-(2) What are the specific capacities and capabilities of this technology?
+(2) What are the specific capabilities of this technology?
 (3) What is the brief history of this technology’s development and use?
 Students should print this review and bring it to studio on the day of the scheduled demonstration.

 ### Midterm review.